 And that’s before we even talk about managing your team and business operations at scale.

-It’s one thing to have the right technology solutions in place to help you keep track of it all, but how do you keep track of the tech?
+It’s one thing to have the right technology solutions in place to help you keep track of it all, but how do you keep track of the tech solutions for property management?

-We sat down with Jeannie Connors, Vice President of Operations for RealtySolutions, LLC, to talk about how her team is using automation and tech solutions integrated into their property management software solution to keep up with their never-ending to-do lists.
+We sat down with Jeannie Connors, Vice President of Operations for RealtySolutions, LLC, to talk about how her team is integrating automation and tech into their property management software solution to keep up with their never-ending to-do lists.

-(The below interview transcript was edited for brevity and clarity)
+(The interview transcript was edited for brevity and clarity.)

 Q: Are you using similar tools to help with other facets of property management?